 In response to several petitions, the TCEQ started a PGMA study in July 1999 to evaluate the Trinity aquifer in northern Bexar County (Figures 1 and 2).
 The Executive Director's report was completed in May 2000 and recommended that northern Bexar County be designated as a PGMA and added to the Hill Country PGMA (Kalaswad and Mills, 2000).
-After evidentiary and public hearings, the Commission ordered that northern Bexar County overlying the Trinity aquifer be designated as a PGMA and added to the Hill Country PGMA.
-(Kalaswad and Mills, 2000).
 After evidentiary and public hearings, the Commission ordered that northern Bexar County overlying the Trinity aquifer be designated as a PGMA and added to the Hill County PGMA, and recommended that a GCD should be created to include the area.
 This Commission order was issued on February 1, 2001.